Amazon

 Example industry: Publishing

-Company score:
+Company Score:

 1 The business is amongst the leading players in terms innovation and product pipeline.
 This will fulfil and reinforce the operations of the business in the medium to long-term.